sok3nh3/PowerBI/README.md

 Welcome to the **Power BI Analytics Repository**!
 This project serves as a open resource for sharing Power BI datasets, report templates (`.pbip` / `.pbix`), TMDL models, and data visualization best practices.

-Whether you want to explore hands-on dashboard examples, practice DAX calculations, or download ready-to-use manufacturing and financial datasets, this repository is built for you to download, test, and adapt.
+Whether you want to explore hands-on dashboard examples, practice DAX calculations, or download ready-to-use manufacturing  datasets, this repository is built for you to download, test, and adapt.

 ---